-worry, anxiety and stress
+worry, anxiety & stress

-In my practice I frequently treat individuals who struggle with anxiety.
+We frequently treat individuals who struggle with anxiety.
 Anxiety is an incredibly common feeling that most of us have experienced in one form or another.
 For example, we have all dealt with apprehension or worry.
 It can also appear in the form of physical symptoms such as muscle tension or gastrointestinal concerns.
 Anxiety disorders are not the same thing as everyday worrying, however, they are the most common mental health problem in the United States.

-It should also be noted that you don’t need to be unnecessarily worried all of the time about a number of different things to be seen in my practice.
-Many, but not all, of my patients benefit from some support or help adjusting to life in the city.
+You don’t need to be unnecessarily worried all of the time about a number of different things to be seen in our practice.
+Many of our patients benefit from some support or help adjusting to life in the city.